blinklv/go-connpool/README.md

 *5. How to maintain the cut pointer?*

 Let's start with a bucket as above picture.
 Both the `push` method and the `pop` method can initialize the cut pointer, but the practical effect will be different.
+If the `pop` method is called at first, which means it initializes the cut pointer, then the bucket will be like the left part of the following picture.
+It shows the top connection is removed from the bucket and the cut pointer is set to the **new** top.
+The right part of the picture depicts what happens if the `push` method is called at first.
+A new connection becomes the top , and the cut pointer is set to the **old** top.

 ![initialized](img/initialized.svg)

+After initializing the cut pointer, the `push` method won't affect it anymore until the next cycle, cause it only increases the number of elements above the element referenced by the cut pointer.
+For the `pop` method, the case that the cut pointer overlaps the top pointer needs to be paid attention.
+The cut pointer will be adjusted to the new top pointer when this case happens unless it reaches the bottom of the bucket.

 ## License